JENkt4k/sc-what-event-when/README.md

 ## What Events?

-MDN has a list of events [here](https://developer.mozilla.org/en-US/docs/Web/Events), let's go over some common ones seen in the wild focusing on the ones of highest value.
+MDN has a list of events [here](https://developer.mozilla.org/en-US/docs/Web/Events), let's go over some common ones seen in the wild.

 | Event Name  | Fired When  |
 |---|---|